-This course is designed for those with limited reading skills.
+This course is designed to strengthen reading skills.
 Emphasis is placed on basic word attack skills, vocabulary, transitional words, paragraph organization, basic comprehension skills, and learning strategies.
 Upon completion, students should be able to demonstrate competence in the skills required for RED 080.
-This course does not satisfy the developmental reading prerequisite for ENG 1111 or ENG 1111A.
+This course does not satisfy the developmental reading prerequisite for ENG 111 or ENG 111A.